-- (A) The Contractor shall have written procedures for disseminating its False Claims Act policies and procedures to its employees, contractors, and agents. - (B) The Contractor shall require that its Network Providers comply with the Contractor's False Claims Act policies and procedures. - (C) The Contractor shall use all reasonable efforts, including provider attestations, to ensure that its Network Providers are either disseminating the Contractor's or equivalent False Claims Act policies and procedures to the Network Provider's employees and agents.
+- (A) To the extent the False Claims Act applies to the Contractor, the Contractor shall have written procedures for disseminating its False Claims Act policies and procedures to its employees, contractors, and agents. - (B) The Contractor shall require that its Network Providers comply with the Contractor's False Claims Act policies and procedures. - (C) The Contractor shall use all reasonable efforts, including provider attestations, to ensure that its Network Providers are either disseminating the Contractor's or equivalent False Claims Act policies and procedures to the Network Provider's employees and agents.